Pseudo-Equilibria, or: How to Stop Worrying About Crypto and Just Analyze the Game: Applications

 \section{Applications}

-In this section, we showcase our definition and our main theorem in two ways.
-First, we revisit one of the first results in game-theoretic cryptography concerning rational secret sharing~\cite{halpern2004rational}.
-We use this to demonstrate how pseudo-equilibrium eliminates counter-intuitive impossibility statements, which rely on negligible probability events.
+In this section, we showcase our definition and our main theorem in three ways.
+First, we revisit the Guessing Game (\Cref{example: Nash fails}) to illustrate the fundamental mismatch between classical Nash (and computational Nash) and PPT strategies.
+We use this example to demonstrate how pseudo-Nash correctly ignores ``crypto-breaking'' deviations that, while occurring with negligible probability, can explode expected utility and disqualify an otherwise stable strategy from being a (computational) Nash equilibrium.
+Second, we formalize the auction example sketched in the introduction (\Cref{example: auction where ideal vs real is weird}), showing that the Nash equilibrium of the real can change drastically, even though in the ideal game the Nash equilibrium is exactly what someone expects.
+However, our theorem implies that the ideal equilibrium is preserved as a pseudo-Nash equilibrium in the real game.
+Finally, we revisit one of the first results in game-theoretic cryptography concerning rational secret sharing~\cite{halpern2004rational}, to show how pseudo-equilibrium avoids counter-intuitive impossibility phenomena that hinge on negligible-probability events.
 Moreover, unlike $\epsilon$-Nash and computational Nash equilibrium~\cite{halpern2016computational}, pseudo-equilibrium remains insensitive to the magnitude of the utility associated with such events.
-Our second example, informally given in the introduction (\Cref{example: auction where ideal vs real is weird}) formally demonstrates that the Nash equilibrium of the real game is completely unreasonable, even though in the ideal game the Nash equilibrium is exactly what someone expects.
-However, implementing ideal cryptography with an actual cryptographic protocol, makes the ideal-game Nash a pseudo-Nash.
-We demonstrate this behavior with sealed bid auctions that are implemented with commitments.